Dvidal7788/staff_records_web_app_no_csfr/README.md

 EDIT STAFF:
 /edit_staff
+   - This route allows you to edit any of the staff information
      - First search for the staff member you wish to edit, using a similar method to staff_lookup (typing partial information will display all matchin results)
-   - This route allows you to edit any of the staff information
+     - Next, select the staff member you wish to edit.
+     - Last, select the item you wish to edit and type in the new value you wish to assign to that item.

 SALARY:
 /salary